Use Discovery - input your topic or the details of a journal article to search across most of the Library's resources

 2. The tutorials are for 1 hour.

-For help with academic skills see the Learning Advisors for Literacy tutorials https://libguides.tees.ac.uk/tutorials/literature
+For help with academic writing and skills see the Learning and Development team: https://libguides.tees.ac.uk/tutorials/literature

 The following guides will help you to develop your skills in searching the literature for evidence based practice